Last updated on July 30, 2026

 On the other hand, Flare of Denial‘s fail case is a Cancel, which is fine enough.

 Don’t get me wrong, this is still an amazing blue instant!
-The decks most likely able to utilize this blue card are decks with a lot of blue creatures, and that tends to be merfolk, spirits, rogues, faeries… and that’s kind of it.
+The decks most likely able to utilize this blue card have lots of blue creatures, so probably typal decks built around merfolk, spirits, rogues, faeries…that sort of thing.

 #3 Flare of Fortitude